bdlabs/css-extender/README.md

 How it's work?

 ## Example
-For exmaple we have  one DIV with class 'row' from bootstrap css and three columns inside this.
+For example we have  one DIV with class 'row' from bootstrap css and three columns inside this.
 Such a record tells us nothing, we do not know what it is.
-But we will need nameing this component for example product-list and any inside DIV paroduct-list--product
+But we will need to name this component for example product-list and any inside DIV product-list--product

      <div class="row">
         <div class="col-12 col-sm-6 col-lg-3">Product</div>